 For Desktop Users Only

-In case running the CHKDSK command doesn’t reveal any issue, we suggest unplugging all the HDD cables, clean for possible dirt, re-attach the connecting wires, and start Windows.
+In case running the CHKDSK command doesn’t reveal any issue, we suggest doing the following –

 Many a time, following this simple procedure, fixes BSOD Errors on Windows 10 PC.

 6] Repair Missing or Damaged System Files

 The presence of corrupted data inside Windows 10 may also lead to different bugs and errors.
 Kernel Mode Heap Corruption Error 0x0000013A is one such bug.
 System File Checker is an in-built tool by Microsoft that can replace corrupted, lost, or missing DLL files.
 One can use this utility program even when you are not able to boot into Windows normally.
 Here’s how to proceed –

 Case 1: When you can’t enter Windows or Safe Mode

 - Enter WinRE then follow

 Case 2: When you can enter Windows or Safe Mode

 - Use Win + R to start Run, type cmd, and jointly press Ctrl + Shift + Enter keys.

 - Now that you have entered Windows Console, type “